english-blog/english-blog.github.io/_posts/2024-08-16-becoming-a-life-coach.md

 Every coaching session peels a layer of doubt, and uncertainty and brings you closer to the complete awareness about yourself...

 In software engineering terms, your life is a recursive function with no exit condition.
 You will figure out the exit condition in one of the iterations, but you won't know which one.
-How exciting and adventurous your life would be if you understood this?.
+How exciting and adventurous your life would be if you understood this?

-Are you lost?.
+Are you lost?